elmohaya/Designing-an-Algorithm-to-Predict-Animal-Breed-Using-Convolutional-Neural-Networks/README.md

 # Designing an Algorithm to Predict Animal Breed Using Convolutional Neural Networks

 This is the second project in the Deep Learning Nanodegree from Udacity.
-In this project, we designed an algorithm to detect a dog breed using convolutional neural networks, which can be .
-First, we designed a model from scratch and test its accuracy.
+In this project, we designed an algorithm to detect a dog breed using convolutional neural networks, which can be integrated to a mobile or web app.
+First, we designed a model from scratch and tested its accuracy.
 In the next stage, we applied the concepts of transfer learning and used the [VGG16](https://neurohive.io/en/popular-networks/vgg16/) model.
 By doing that, our model attained 86% accuracy in detecting a dog breed.
 This repository contains the following files:

 - designing_dog_app.ipynb --- This is the jupyter notebook file in which the algorithm was designed through.